null-reference/activity-sign-up-app/README.md

 Open the created directory with VSCode.

 You should be prompted with a message similar to "There are unresolved dependencies'.
 Please execute the restore command to continue.", choose "Restore".
-This will install all the required project dependences.
+This will install all the required project dependencies.

 Once complete, run the application with a press of the `F5` key.